 In February of 1952, she applied for (and subsequently received) permission to convert 70 Commonwealth into a lodging house and three-family dwelling, adding bathrooms and kitchens to provide three apartments in addition to the lodging rooms.

-On July 1, 1955, 70 Commonwealth was acquired from Bernice Malkin by Lucy Letitia (Purdy) Gilnor, the widow of Roy Gilnor.
+On July 1, 1955, 70 Commonwealth was acquired from Bernice Malkin by Lucy Letitia (Purdy) Gilnor, the former wife of Roy Gilnor.
 She previously had lived at 118 Marlborough.
 In September of 1955, she applied for (and subsequently received) permission to convert it into nine apartments.
 In May of 1957, she added a tenth apartment in the basement.
-She continued to live at 70 Commonwealth until 1958, when she moved briefly to 300 Berkeley as a lodger and then purchased and moved to 395 Beacon.
+She continued to live at 70 Commonwealth until about 1958, when she moved briefly to 300 Berkeley as a lodger and then purchased and moved to 395 Beacon.

 On June 10, 1957, 70 Commonwealth was acquired from Lucy Gilnor by Harold Realty, Inc.